LunaticMuch/msdownloader/README.md

 - [X] Accept arguments from command lines
 - [X] Provide conversion for GBX into GBP
-- [ ] Save output directly into a file
+- [X] Save output directly into a file
-- [ ] Save output into different format (ledger, beancount, etc)
+- [X] Save output into different format (ledger, beancount, etc)
 - [ ] Test for currencies / shares / other type of securities
-- [ ] Make a single call for multiple securities at the same time
+- [X] Make a single call for multiple securities at the same time
 - [ ] Add the failback support to public API endpoint
 - [ ] Improve code quality
-- [ ] Utilize conversion per security
+- [X] Utilize conversion per security
 - [ ] Enable usage of Sedol instead of ISIN
+- [ ] Download currencies
+- [ ] Download Bond information